theodore86/vagrantenv/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # SandBox for Testing and Developing as a code
-Provisioning of the sandbox using the Vagrant automation tool (IaC).
+Provisioning of the sandbox using the Hashicorp Vagrant automation tool (IaC).
-Fully managed and provisioned through [Ansible](https://www.ansible.com) roles.
+Fully managed and configured through [Ansible roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

 ## What is Vagrant
 [Vagrant](https://www.vagrantup.com/docs/index.html) is an tool for building and managing virtual machine environments in an sigle workflow.